• Skip to content

 You and your child could also read books or watch videos together about relationships, puberty, consent and personal safety.

-If you want your child to stop sexual behaviour, calmly suggest another activity and remind them about public and private behaviour.
-For example, you could remind your child that touching their genitals is a private behaviour, which they should do in their bedroom or the bathroom.
+Calmly suggest another activity and remind your child about public and private behaviour.
+For example, you could remind them that touching their genitals is a private behaviour, which they should do in their bedroom or the bathroom.

-Sometimes sexual behaviour in children aged 10-11 years isn’t what’s expected for their developmental stage or isn’t socially or culturally appropriate.
+Sometimes sexual behaviour in 10-11-year-olds isn’t what’s expected for their developmental stage or isn’t socially or culturally appropriate.

-And sometimes sexual behaviour in children at this age is harmful to themselves or others.
+And sometimes children’s behaviour at this age is harmful to themselves or others.
 Harmful sexual behaviour can range from concerning to serious and extreme.

-Harmful sexual behaviour in children aged 10-11 years might include masturbating:
+Harmful behaviour at this age might include masturbating:

 • persistently in public